web3classdao/kaist/project.md

 We've focused on a prototype implementation of Option 1, but the same can be applied to Option 2.

 ### Problem
-> Keep the problem you're trying to solve small.
+**Keep the problem you're trying to solve small.<br>
-> If possible, find a problem that solves a specific area or limited situation.
+If possible, find a problem that solves a specific area or limited situation.<br>
-> Once you've solved a problem in a specific area, you'll see a path to generalization.
+Once you've solved a problem in a specific area, you'll see a path to generalization.**<br>

 For example, let's say you propose a project to solve the problem of manipulability and trust in online voting.
 The problem is broad and general because online voting can be applied anywhere.